JuliaGameTheoreticPlanning/TrajectoryGamesBase.jl/README.md

 [![CI](https://github.com/lassepe/TrajectoryGamesBase.jl/actions/workflows/ci.yml/badge.svg)](https://github.com/lassepe/TrajectoryGamesBase.jl/actions/workflows/ci.yml)

 A package that contains the problem interface and related types for trajectory games.
-That is, games that are played over continuous action spaces.
-This package considers only *discrete-time* problems; not differential games!
+The trajectory games considered here are played over continuous action spaces in *discrete time*.
+That is, this package currently does not support differential games.

 Note that this package does not contain any solver code.
-It merely serves as abstraction to share the same problem between different solvers.
+It merely serves as abstraction to share problem description and solvers.

+## Usage

+This README will be expanded to include more concrete usage instructions.
+Until then, please refer to the `test/runtets.jl` file as a source of implicit documentation.